Updated Jul 2026

 Understanding Tax Regimes

 For FY 2025-26, Indian taxpayers can choose between the Old Tax Regime, which offers deductions, and the New Tax Regime, with lower tax rates but fewer exemptions.
-The New Regime has increased standard deductions (e.g., ₹75,000 for salaried individuals) and simplified tax slabs, but it eliminates benefits like Section 80C or HRA exemptions.
-Use our Income Tax Calculator to compare both regimes based on your income and deductions to determine which saves you more.
-For example, individuals with high investments in PPF or ELSS may find the Old Regime more beneficial, while those with minimal deductions may prefer the New Regime’s simplicity.
+The New Regime has an increased standard deduction (₹75,000 for salaried individuals) and simplified tax slabs, but it eliminates benefits like Section 80C or HRA exemptions.
+Use our Income Tax Calculator to compare both regimes.

 Key Deductions to Explore